gdsec-test/dcu-cmap-service/README.md

 20. `ALEXA_ACCESS_KEY` (Access key for Alexa API)
 21. `CMAP_API_CERT` (Certificate for connecting to CRM SOAP API)
 22. `CMAP_API_KEY` (Key for connecting to CRM SOAP API)
+23. `WITHOUT_SSO` (flag is set to True for local environments.
+Defaults to False so as to avoid SSO redirect logic)

 CMAP Service can then be run locally by running `python run.py`